ErinBecker/digital-humanities-phylogenetics/presentations/ten-simple-rules.md

 well-developed capabilities.

 ### Rule 1: Use the Right Kernel

+A kernel is the program responsible for running and interpreting the code that a user enters into the notebook.
+The Jupyter Notebook is developed by the Jupyter team and ships with the default IPython kernel, which enables programming in Python (currently v3.3 and higher).
+The IPython kernel also includes a number of `magic` functions for incorporating other programming languages into a single cell of the notebook or a single line within a cell.
+As of this writing, IPython magic functions support scripting in bash, perl, pypy, and ruby[1][magics].

 - What is a kernel and why do I care?
 - Ability to collaborate with people who speak a different (computing) language than you.
 - Originally, iPython developed for Python only (hence the name), now supports many languages.